slime-io/slime/README.md

         tag: preview-1.3.7-v0.0.1
 ```

 **Use report-server to report the dependency**

-When prometheus is not configured in the cluster, the dependency can be reported through report-server
+When prometheus is not configured in the cluster, the dependency can be reported through report-server.

 ```yaml
 apiVersion: config.netease.com/v1alpha1
 kind: SlimeBoot